gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 someone for directions?"

 "I know the way."
 But then the question that had been swelling in Erileine's mind spilled out.
-"Bookster---did you know the mountain was going to change course?"
+"Bookster—did you know the mountain was going to change course?"

 Her teacher blinked.
-"By all the saints who laugh---whatever gave you that idea?"
+"By all the saints who laugh—whatever gave you that idea?"

 "I don't know."
-But she *did* know, and somehow the ache in her muscles from day's long walk gave her the courage to say, "It just---it seems like too much for coincidence.
+But she *did* know, and somehow the ache in her muscles from day's long walk gave her the courage to say, "It just—it seems like too much for coincidence.
 You coming here, and, you know, what Thomas said."
 She shrugged uncomfortably.

 Razi nodded.  "*La*, you mean the fact that I have worked for someone